Nikon D3500 vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3500 does not offer wifi capability.
+In contrast, the D3500 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Nikon D3500 better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (1550 versus 350) on a single battery charge.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.